 - USCF Original Life Master

-- USCF Professional Coach (Level V): one of four in the country, the only person who is also a FIDE trainer
+- USCF Professional Coach (Level V): one of five in the country, the only person who is also a FIDE trainer

 - USCF Senior TD